atsiflikiotis/SRTM-Path-Profiler/README.md

 phi_t, psi_t, phi_r, psi_r are latitude and longitude coordinates of two points (for example transmitter and receiver),

-coord_samples is the number of samples to construct the path,
+coord_samples (optiona, default: 700): the number of samples to construct the path (just enough to get ~30m accurace)

 fill_missing (optional, default: False): set to True only if you want to fill with 0's all the missing data